asaade/ensamble.jl/README.md

 - Objective and Reproducible: It forces the creation of well-defined and detailed specifications, making the process more objective and reproducible.

-- Simultaneous Version Assembly: Multiple versions can be assembled simultaneously.
+- Simultaneous Form Assembly: Multiple forms can be assembled simultaneously.
 This also promotes better use of items.

 - Powerful Constraints Management: The process is robust enough to meet all constraints objectively, even with complex specification tables.

-- Customizable: It is possible to assemble specific versions according to the needs of each application.
-In some cases, it is even possible to create and modify the test version "on the fly" for each test-taker, adapting the content as they respond.
+- Customizable: It is possible to assemble specific forms according to the needs of each application.
+In some cases, it is even possible to create and modify the test form "on the fly" for each test-taker, adapting the content as they respond.

 - Automatic Reporting: The system can generate detailed and fast assembly reports automatically.